Summary

 Old news

-Sure, it's frustrating to see a twenty something claiming they discovered a revolutionary concept when in fact it's been the industry standard for decades.
+Sure, it's frustrating to see a twenty-something claiming they discovered a revolutionary concept when in fact it's been the industry standard for decades.

-They introduce problems, and they will make a TikTok stating they will write now some code that will automatically verify that their software works in the future.
+They introduce problems, and they will make a TikTok stating they will now write some code that will automatically verify that their software works in the future.
 Surely, there is mumbling about unit tests in the room.

-Then again with variable names, refactoring, side effects, the cost of the cloud, complexity being bad, and so on, and so on.
+Then again, with variable names, refactoring, side effects, the cost of the cloud, complexity being bad, and so on, and so on.

-No they don't.
+No, they don't.
 That's the point of learning.

 None of us knew, and we all learned either with IRL try